lsst-dm/dmtn-059/index.rst

 2. 0 changes needed to be made to the DESDM framework itself.
 Some plugins and specialized wrappers and query codes needed to be written.
 3. Ingest HSC raw files into file catalog, metadata tables

     a.
 DESDM allows plugins for file ingestion.
 Wrote an HSC raw plugin.
-Since HSC raw files are fits file should be close to normal DES file ingestion.
+Since HSC raw files are FITS files should be close to normal DES file ingestion.

        i.
 Was going to use pre-defined LSST functions to convert headers to values (e.g., expid or frameid into visit), but those require special LSST metadata object (as opposed to taking one header value and converting it) So, for now I copied sections of the LSST code into functions that take header value(s) and converts them.